ni/nilrt-docs/docs/source/policies/security_response_policy.rst

 To report security issues in our products or on ni.com, email <`security@ni.com`_> with sufficient details about how to reproduce the issue.
 You may use the `NI PGP key <https://www.ni.com/en/support/security/pgp.html>`_ to encrypt any sensitive communications you send to us.
 When you notify us of a potential security issue, our remediation process includes acknowledging receipt and coordinating any necessary response activities with you.

+If you are interested in reporting a security issue in an NI product other than NI LinuxRT, reference the company security page `here <https://ni.com/security>`_.

 Requesting CVE Exposure information
 -----------------------------------